 Overall, major organic brands sold in Europe are far less corporatised relative to those on the other side of the Atlantic.
 However, similar ownership shifts have been steadily advancing.
 In 2016, the Provamel and Alpro plant-milk brands were acquired by Danone, the French multinational more commonly associated with dairy-based produce.
 Unilever’s subsequent takeover of Pukka gave it a major foothold in the organic herbal teas market.
 Through ramped up marketing, it has become an increasingly dominant label in health food shop displays while also significantly raising its profile in supermarkets.

-Although health food stores will tend to stick with well-known names, staying silent on ethical issues, bulk buying clubs are led by the values of their members, not by sales.
+Although health food stores will tend to stick with well-known names, staying silent on ethical issues, co-ops and bulk buying clubs are led by the values of their members, not by sales.
 Their nimble and democratic nature means that they can quickly respond to shifts in ownership.
 Groups may opt to raise awareness and leave the ultimate choice with members or follow-through on collective purchasing policies and simply de-list brands that cross their red lines.

 Happily, ownership shifts are not simply one way traffic.
 Thus, although the Barleycup brand was swallowed up, for a time, by Smithfield Foods Inc. (a U.S. corporation mainly known for vast industrial pig farming operations), in 2013 it was sold on to a modest-sized Polish company Grana sp. z o.o., which was already manufacturing the coffee-substitute drink under contract.
 In effect, it returned from the dark side!

 This site will be keeping a close watching eye on such changes and sharing information that may be useful.
 The magazine ‘Ethical Consumer’ is also highly recommended for its ongoing research work.